Skip Navigation

 • Be eligible for active and unrestricted Colorado RN and NP licensure.

-• Demonstrate RN clinical experience.
+• Demonstrate RN clinical experience that supports transition into advanced practice.

-• Commit to a 12-month, full-time program.
+• Commit to a 12-month, full-time postgraduate training experience.

 Questions that Fellowship Applicants Ask Most